George Dorris: Avocation as dance historian

-Following the lead of Anderson and Jackson, Dorris soon began contributing occasional reviews of dance performances to Ballet Today.
-Then, at a party in 1966, he met Arlene Croce, who had recently founded a magazine called Ballet Review, and he joined the ranks of its early contributors, thus beginning a long, distinguished career as a dance historian.
-He was encouraged in his endeavors by Selma Jeanne Cohen, a leading light in dance scholarship, who became a lifelong mentor and friend.
-Beginning in 1967, Dorris served for ten years as music editor for Ballet Review, and, eventually, as its regular reviewer of musical recordings (1993–present).
-In 1975, he joined the board of directors of Dance Perspectives Foundation as secretary, serving in that capacity until 1981.
+Following Anderson and Jackson's example, Dorris began writing occasional reviews of dance performances for Ballet Today.
+At a party in 1966, he met Arlene Croce, who had recently launched Ballet Review magazine.
+He became one of its early contributors, marking the start of his long and distinguished career as a dance historian.
+He was encouraged in his endeavors by Selma Jeanne Cohen, a leading figure in dance scholarship, who became his lifelong mentor and friend.
+In 1967, Dorris served for ten years as music editor for Ballet Review, and, eventually, became the regular reviewer of musical recordings for the publication (1993–present).
+Additionally, he served as the secretary on the board of directors of Dance Perspectives Foundation from 1975 to 1981.
 In 1977, Dorris and Anderson were the founding editors of Dance Chronicle: Studies in Dance and Related Arts, a journal published by Marcel Dekker that became the acknowledged leader in the field of dance scholarship.
 They continued to produce several issues a year—four at first, then three—until 2007, when they relinquished their roles to younger scholars.

 During these years, Dorris was also active in several professional organizations focused on dance history and criticism.
 In 1978, he was a founding member of the Society of Dance History Scholars, for which he served on the board of directors (1979-1983, 1990-1993) and on the editorial board (2001-2004).
 He also served on the board of directors of the Dance Critics Association (1980-1983, 1996-1999) and the World Dance Alliance (1991-2012) and was a longtime member of the Congress on Research in Dance.
 He had a significant effect on the policies and direction of all these organizations, helping each one to move forward toward its stated goals.

 In 1981, Selma Jeanne Cohen invited Dorris to become an associate editor of the International Encyclopedia of Dance, a major undertaking of the Dance Perspectives Foundation.
 As the area editor for dance from 1400 to 1800 and for Western music, he worked on the project for many years, until its successful publication in 1998.
-Soon after, he was invited to become one of a group of principal researchers for Popular Balanchine, a project of the George Balanchine Foundation devoted to documenting Mr. Balanchine's work on Broadway shows and Hollywood films, He completed his research on the operettas Rosalinda (1942) and The Merry Widow (1943) in 2002.
-Soon after, in 2005, he collaborated with Frank Andersen, artistic director of the Royal Danish Ballet, and Danish dance critic Erik Aschengreen in organizing a symposium held at the international festival in Copenhagen celebrating the two-hundredth anniversary of the birth of choreographer August Bournonville.
+Soon after, he was invited to become one of a group of principal researchers for Popular Balanchine, a project of the George Balanchine Foundation devoted to documenting Mr. Balanchine's work on Broadway shows and Hollywood films.
+He completed his research on the operettas Rosalinda (1942) and The Merry Widow (1943) in 2002.
+In 2005, he collaborated with Frank Andersen, the artistic director of the Royal Danish Ballet, and Danish dance critic Erik Aschengreen in organizing a symposium at the international festival in Copenhagen.
+The event would celebrate the two-hundredth anniversary of choreographer August Bournonville's birth.